 From Japan

 Plan according to the time and the size of the group.
-The areas to train would normally start from basic English sounds/phonemes (for this teach your trainees the IPA chart if you can), then minimal pair sounds (short and long sounds for instance), focus on the sounds we Indians have problems with generally (v and b, th, schwa, dipthongs etc), and give then loads of practical exercises including jaw and vocal exercises, breathing, tongue twisters, poems, word and sentence stress and intonation.
+The areas to train would normally start from basic English sounds/phonemes (for this teach your trainees the IPA chart if you can), then minimal pair sounds (short and long sounds, for instance), focus on the sounds we Indians have problems with generally (v and b, th, schwa, diphthongs, etc.), and give them loads of practical exercises including jaw and vocal exercises, breathing, tongue twisters, poems, word and sentence stress, and intonation.

-My accent neutralisation/modification training is usually for 30 hours and I chunk the above to fit this.
+My accent neutralization/modification training is usually for 30 hours, and I chunk the above to fit this.
 But you can choose the most important areas keeping the needs of your trainees in mind.
-But they will need to HEAR before they can speak and practise English sounds, rhythm, stress and intonation.
+They will need to HEAR before they can speak and practice English sounds, rhythm, stress, and intonation.

 Good luck and hope you enjoy the training.